Matthew Miller (spokesperson): Department of State spokesperson

 Miller was accused of inappropriate levity when discussing the Gaza war by Sam Husseini and Matt Lee, with the former accusing Miller of smirking when talking about the war's death toll.
 Miller denied the accusation.
 In response to a question about aid failing to reach Gaza citizens, Miller said that Israel had failed to properly facilitate its transfer, but that the evaluation period was 30 days and it "wasn't the end of the semester", drawing a rebuke from Lee.
 Mark O'Connell criticized Biden administration spokespeople generally and Miller specifically in The Irish Times, writing that Miller's "apparent disregard" for the people in Gaza led to his levity.
 In defining American opposition to United Nations Special Rapporteur on the occupied Palestinian territories Francesca Albanese and her report finding that Israel had committed genocide in Gaza, Miller alleged Albanese had a history of antisemitic comments, drawing condemnation and calls for his resignation by Trita Parsi and others.
 Miller later said he was referring to specific remarks made by Albanese in 2022 regarding a "Jewish lobby controlling America", reported by The Times of Israel.
 In September 2024, he said that the United States has always been "committed to the destruction of Hamas" while also seeking a "diplomatic resolution to conflict in the Middle East".
 Current Affairs editor-in-chief Nathan J. Robinson called the position self-contradictory, as Hamas is a party in the conflict.
 In discussing the death of Kamel Jawad, an American killed in the 2024 Israeli invasion of Lebanon, Miller said it was the State Department's understanding that Jawad was a legal permanent resident rather than a citizen.
 This was criticized by the Council on American–Islamic Relations.
-Miller subsequently said the Department was examining its records to confirm his citizenship, and it later confirmed he was a citizen.
+Miller subsequently said the department was examining its records to confirm his citizenship, and it later confirmed he was a citizen.

 On January 20, 2025, he was succeeded by Tammy Bruce.
 He credited incoming members of the second Trump administration for their assistance negotiating a ceasefire in the conflict.
 In a 2025 interview with Sky News, Miller described recognition of Palestine by European countries and the 2024 pro-Palestinian protests on university campuses as "appropriate", and stated belief that the Biden administration could have done more to pressure the Israeli government to agree to ceasefire.
 Miller also stated "without a doubt" that Israeli soldiers are guilty of war crimes in the Gaza war.
-However, Miller also believed that a "genocide" was not being carried out in Gaza.
+However, Miller also believed that a genocide was not being carried out in Gaza.
 In August 2025, Miller said that the Israeli government had sabotaged the ceasefire agreement on multiple occasions.

 Post-Biden administration (2025-present)

-Following the end of the Biden administration, Miller returned to work as a partner at the consulting and public relations firm Vianovo.
+Following the end of the Biden administration, Miller returned to work as a partner at the Tucker Eskew founded consulting and public relations firm Vianovo.
+Miller had worked at Vianovo for over a decade prior to his tenure in the State Department.